rfenouil/Pluto_CC_Docker/README.md

 While you keep playing with customization, you might use `make menuconfig` command again, and unselect 'Python3' to free some space.
 As seen before, the new configuration is saved to `.config` and you copy it over the `configs/zynq_pluto_defconfig` file.
 If you restart the firmware compilation after that, you might be surprised...
-The firmware is as big as before, and still contains 'Python3'' (you can flash it to check)...
+The firmware is as big as before, and still contains 'Python3'' (you can flash it to check).
 It is important to clean the build when you remove some package from configuration, otherwise the previously-compiled files will be added anyway.
-Use the command: `make clean` from the buildroot folder before compiling the firmware again.
+Use the command `make clean` from the buildroot folder before compiling the firmware again.

 In the same concern however, because cleaning the build removes every file generated during compilation, the next `make` command will take much longer to regenerate all binaries (selected packages, but also the buildroot core).
 In this case, it might be more convenient to exit from the current container and restart another one from the same docker image.
 It contains the firmware build with default options (nothing added) generated when the docker image was being built.
 That can save you some time...